WhiteLightningGun/LAMPStackOne/README.md

-The most interesting thing about this experiment was using websockets for instant upates for any computer in the network accessing this web-app.
+The most interesting thing about this experiment was using websockets for instant updates for any computer in the network accessing this web-app.

 It was gruelling but fun to get this app hosted on an Apache linux server with a cheap laptop and available on the local wi-fi network.
 I'll look back on this project in a few years and probably see it as a massive watershed moment for me.